 A few photo specs:

 Take a minute to look at your lighting and shadows and try to capture your shot at the best timing for lighting.
+Please make sure your photos are in focus.
 Move extraneous stuff (water bottle, tv remote etc…) out of the shot.
-I will resize and edit the photos for you, so just send me what you’ve got and also let me know if its ok to use your name along with your photos in my future posts and any other info you want to share about the pieces you’ve collected.
+I will resize and edit the photos for you, so just send me what you’ve got (original size) and also let me know if its ok to use your name along with your photos in my future posts and any other info you want to share about the pieces you’ve collected.
 Please email your photos to email@example.com